The DAB+ family is the most widely adopted digital radio standard because it:

 WorldDAB will host a high level policy and regulatory think tank for the ASEAN regulators and broadcasters in the region within the next 12 months.
 The aim is to examine any roadblocks and provide solutions to make DAB+ a reality in the region.
 It will provide opportunities for broadcasters to cut costs; make best use of spectrum for governments and importantly continue to bring to hundreds of millions of listeners the free to air information, entertainment, sports, news, weather, and emergency information, with the reliability and robustness that listeners across the Asia Pacific expect and deserve.

 The Asia Pacific region is incredibly important to the continued success and innovation of DAB+ digital radio and to the future of broadcasting in general.
-WorldDMB is working closely with the ABU and with Commercial Radio Australia to offer whatever help, advice and support broadcasters and regulators need to move radio forward and ensure radio’s vibrant future in a digital world.
+WorldDMB is working closely with the Asia-Pacific Broadcasting Union (ABU) and with Commercial Radio Australia to offer whatever help, advice and support broadcasters and regulators need to move radio forward and ensure radio’s vibrant future in a digital world.

 Worldwide adoption of DAB+/DAB/DMB